This is the Ultimate Reference Guide Identifying protected Trees within Eastern Suburbs

 FAQs:

-What happens if I conduct work on a tree that is protected without permission?
+What happens if I carry out work on a protected tree without permission?

-If you carry out work on a tree that is protected without obtaining the necessary permits, you could be facing massive fines or even prison.
+If you work on a protected tree without the appropriate permissions, you could face substantial fines and even imprisonment.

-Can I contest a TPO and/or preservation order?
+Can I appeal to a TPO Or preservation or TPO?

 Conclusion